Robert de Vere, Duke of Ireland, Marquess of Dublin, 9th Earl of Oxford, Favorite of Richard II, King of England

 Battle of Radcot Bridge (Miniature from the Grandes Chroniques de France by Jean Froissart)

 After the battle, Robert sought a way to escape.
 He forced his horse into the River Thames and moved upstream.
 Staying close to the riverbank, Robert lightened his load by dropping his gauntlets, sword, and helmet.
 He found a company of enemy archers on Radcot Bridge and sought shelter in the woods.
-When it was dark, he took off his armor and swam across the River Thames.
-Hiding in the woods during the day, and traveling at night, Robert made his way to the English Channel, and then to France.
+When it was dark, he removed his armor and swam across the River Thames.
+Hiding in the woods during the day and traveling at night, Robert made his way to the English Channel and then to France.
 After his horse, helmet, armor, and sword were found, it was thought that perhaps Robert had drowned.
 Robert was attainted, found guilty of treason, lost his titles and land, and sentenced to death in absentia by the Merciless Parliament of 1388.

 On November 22, 1392, in Louvain, Duchy of Brabant, now in Belgium, 30-year-old Robert de Vere died in exile and poverty from the wounds received while hunting a wild boar.
 In 1395, King Richard II had Robert’s remains brought back to England for burial at Colne Priory, the burial site of the Earls of Oxford, in Earls Colne, Essex, England.
 The chronicler Thomas Walsingham recorded that many nobles did not attend the burial ceremony because they “had not yet digested their hatred” of Robert.
 Richard II had the coffin opened to view his friend’s remains one last time.
 In 1393, Sir Aubrey de Vere, Robert’s uncle, was restored to the family titles and land, becoming the 10th Earl of Oxford.
 However, the Duke of Ireland and Marquess of Dublin titles became extinct.